1-Step Ultrasound-Guided EVO Visian ICL™

 Musician Joe Jonas Discusses EVO Visian ICL

-Dr. Brian uses a specialized ultrasound device to determine to idealized size of the ICL.
-The ICL is customized to not just each person, but each eye of each person.
+Dr. Brian uses a specialized ultrasound device to determine to idealized size of the EVO ICL.
+The EVO ICL is customized to not just each person, but each eye of each person.

 |EVALUATIONS||POTENTIAL BENEFIT to PATIENT|